zonika/rails-blog-sessions-web-0715-public/README.md

 2. Our sessions controller will handle two actions, creating a new session and destroying it.
 A new session is generated when a user logs in or signs up (which is handled on the users controller by the create method.
 3. In the create method, you will need to find a user by their email and authenticate it (calling `.authenticate`) on the password from params.
 Then assign the `session[:user_id]` to the user.id.
 Check out this blog post on [authentication](http://www.millwoodonline.co.uk/blog/using-hassecurepassword-for-rails-authentication) for more info.
 4. Build out the appropriate routes for these actions, and include a resource for sessions.
 5. Add to your _header nav links for logging out and logging in, and render a form as a form_tag for logging in under sessions (make it a partial and render it in a new view); it should post to the sessions_path.
+6. Now we can associate submitting a post and comment with a user via the `session["user_id"]`.
+Include a `hidden_field` tag on both forms to handle that association.
+Now refactor the show pages to display the user for comments and posts.

 ## Authenticating with Sessions